 Overall, when it comes to simply enjoying something sweet without worry, you will still need to be apprehensive about trying something without checking the ingredients list.
 This list of sweeteners has great options for when you are looking at making something for yourself.
 There’s a lot to be said for doing your own baking and cooking, even if it isn’t as “fair” as simply enjoying something without concern.

 That being said, there are all sorts of bakeries and even commercial brands that are starting to look at sugar alternatives, even just for general health purposes.
 You can find cookies and cakes that are sweetened with natural sweeteners such as Stevia, for example, in a lot of the common grocery stores.
 This is predicted to rise as more and more people start cutting traditional sugar out of their diet.

-While rare, there is such a thing as a sugar allergy.
-You will want to make sure that you are dealing with an intolerance and not an allergy.
-This is best confirmed by taking a food intolerance test and/or an allergy test.
+While rare, there is such a thing as a sugar allergy, and symptoms can vary from mild to severe.
+You will want to make sure that you are dealing with an intolerance and not an allergy, as the latter could be fatal.
+This is best confirmed by taking a food intolerance test or an allergy test.
 Not only will this offer the confirmation you’re searching for, but it will also help you learn about any other potential allergies or intolerances that you didn’t know about.

 If you’ve got a sweet tooth with sugar intolerance, there is a lot of hope.
 You can find all sorts of recipes online that are designed for those who want to rely on sweeteners instead of sugars.
 This includes the idea of cutting back as well as completely omitting sugars from their diets.
 These can offer you more freedom to explore the fascinating world of dessert without the pain of having intolerance symptoms.